pt-br/relay-mutation-guide/README.md

 Alright, your schema is now updated and you can test your mutation.

-Let's go to our GraphiQL instance that is running on <a href="http://localhost:8080">http://localhost:8080</a>, I stronggly recommend you to run it on a separated tab.
+Let's go to our GraphiQL instance that is running on <a href="http://localhost:8080">http://localhost:8080</a>, I strongly recommend you to run it on a separate tab.

 Run the following mutation on the left pannel: